haruosuz/evolve/references/README.evolve.jargon.md

 https://link.springer.com/article/10.1007/PL00006158

 At the time of introgression, horizontally transferred genes reflect the base composition of the donor genome; but, over time, these sequences will ameliorate to reflect the DNA composition of the new genome because the introgressed genes are subject to the same mutational processes affecting all genes in the recipient genome.
 This process of amelioration is evident in a large group of genes involved in host-cell invasion by enteric bacteria and can be modeled to predict the amount of time required after transfer for foreign DNA to resemble native DNA.

+1. Base composition varies widely among bacterial species.
+Base compositions range from 25% GC in Mycoplasma to 75% GC in Micrococcus, which is much larger than the range in overall GC contents observed among animals or plants.
+The differences in base composition among bacterial species are largely due to biases in the mutation rates at each of the four bases—termed ‘‘directional mutation pressure’’ by Sueoka (1961, 1962, 1988, 1992, 1993, Sueoka et al.
+1959)—which vary between species.

+Because the process of amelioration is caused principally by mutational biases, the effects of this process are most obvious at sites having little or no selective constraints.

 https://www.caister.com/cimb/v/v3/91.pdf
 Synonymous Codon Usage in Bacteria